Chicago Has A 'Heavy Heart' After Dozens Wounded In 33 Shootings Last Weekend

 News of the shooting alarmed Rebecca Morris, who runs the program.

-"Somebody texted me and said 'was any of our kids at the program?' and I said 'No, it wasn't any of the kids that would come off the street into the program,'" Morris said.
+"Somebody texted me and said, 'Was any of our kids at the program?' and I said 'No, it wasn't any of the kids that would come off the street into the program,' " Morris said.
 "So it wasn't any of ours that got shot that day and I'm really thankful for that."

-In the 1960s, Martin Luther King, Jr. preached at Stone Temple and the church has always served the immediate community.
-Pastor Reshorna Fitzpatrick says this latest shooting is lighting a fire for them to be even more active in the community and to find ways to more aggressively address needs for housing and jobs.
+In the 1960s, Martin Luther King Jr. preached at Stone Temple; the church has always served the immediate community.
+Reshorna Fitzpatrick, pastor at Stone Temple, says this latest shooting is lighting a fire for them to be even more active in the community and to find ways to more aggressively address needs for housing and jobs.

-Illinois Rep. Danny Davis, who represents the area, says there's a reason why so many children and innocent bystanders got injured.
-"They're looking for somebody who may be in the gathering but inadvertently they often strike non-targets," says Davis.
+U.S. Rep. Danny Davis, who represents the area, says there's a reason so many children and innocent bystanders were hurt.
+"They're looking for somebody who may be in the gathering but inadvertently they often strike nontargets," says Davis.
 "They don't know how to really handle the weapon — they're not necessarily shooting at the little children or a baby."

-'You know who they are'
+"You know who they are"

 Chicago's mayor and the police superintendent say the city has too many guns on the street.
 Over the weekend, police seized 60 weapons and arrested 46 people on gun charges, none tied to this weekend's shootings.

-The department says it's also conducting "enforcement missions" by targeting individuals believed to be driving some of the violence and focusing on areas where police suspect there may be gang members and others plotting retaliation.
+The department says it is also conducting "enforcement missions" by targeting individuals believed to be driving some of the violence and focusing on areas where police suspect there may be gang members and others plotting retaliation.

-Meanwhile, Superintendent Johnson said police can't do it all.
-He said it's time for residents in traumatized neighborhoods to help them curb the violence.
+Meanwhile, Johnson said police can't do it all.
+He said it is time for residents in traumatized neighborhoods to help them curb the violence.
 "You all know who these individuals are.
 They come to your home every day.
 [They] sleep with you every night.
 Grandparents, parents, siblings, significant others," he said.
 "You know who they are."

 Johnson added there must be accountability beyond the police, the mayor and other city officials.
-"I never hear people saying 'these individuals need to stop pulling the trigger,'" he said.
+"I never hear people saying, 'These individuals need to stop pulling the trigger,' " he said.
 "They get a pass from everybody and they shouldn't."

 Johnson had hoped to share better news this week.
 He says so far this year, Chicago's homicide rate dropped by 20 percent and the number of shooting victims by 17 percent.
-The superintendent said while he's pleased with the improvement, the weekend carnage shows the city of Chicago has much more work to do.
+The superintendent says that while he is pleased with the improvement, the weekend carnage shows the city of Chicago has much more work to do.
+He says the police department will start by placing more officers in those troubled neighborhoods.